akshat1602/Stayora/README.md

 ## Overview

 Stayora was built as a portfolio-ready full-stack project to demonstrate practical web development skills across authentication, CRUD operations, server-side rendering, database relationships, third-party API integration, image hosting, search and filter UX, wishlist handling, and booking validation.
-GitHub portfolio READMEs are strongest when they include a concise overview, a project demo, the main technologies used, and a clear explanation of the problem the project solves.[4][5][6]
+GitHub portfolio READMEs are strongest when they include a concise overview, a project demo, the main technologies used, and a clear explanation of the problem the project solves.

 ## Features